 Cavaliers are one the largest of the toy breeds.
 They are athletic dogs that enjoy hikes, runs on the beach, and agility.
 But they are equally content spending an afternoon napping on their owner’s lap.

 The Shiba Inu is a proudly Japanese breed with an ancient heritage.
 They are known for their spirited temperaments and intelligence.
 Shiba Inu’s are strong-willed and therefore need a good foundation of training from a young age.
 Check out our “Top 5 First Commands to Teach your Dog” blog post for tips.

 These little guys are one of the most popular family dogs worldwide.
 They are low shedding dogs with affectionate personalities.
 Maltese are quick learners who are eager to please.
 They can suffer from separation anxiety when left alone for extended periods.

 Shih Tsu means ‘little lion’, which is fitting for their regal locks.
 But these guys have no lion-like tendencies.
 Rather, they are amazing lap dogs with outgoing personalities.
 They can be slightly harder to house train, so need sufficient training from an early age.

 The Basenjis originate from Africa.
 The Congo to be exact!
 They are bred to hunt and were originally used as ratters and to flush out small game.
 They are smart, endearing, and alert dogs.
 Basenji’s require a firm hand and consistent training.

-Whatever breed you end up choosing, don’t forget that dogs are not only tons of joy and happiness but also a big responsibility.
+In conclusion, whatever breed you end up choosing for your city apartment, don’t forget that dogs are not only tons of joy and happiness but also a big responsibility.
 Exercise your dog regularly and don’t forget to visit a vet for health checkups and vaccinations or schedule an online consultation with one of Cooper Pet Care’s qualified vets.
 We also highly recommend you get pet health insurance to protect you and your pup from any unforeseen situations.